 Brush Coating to Restore Sewer Lines Without Major Digging

-When interior pipe surfaces are rough, scaled, or pitted—but a full replacement isn’t practical—brush coating can be a smart, minimally invasive repair.
-John Shelton Plumbing applies professional brush-on epoxy or polymer coatings to rehabilitate short sewer segments, transitions, and fittings.
-It’s a precise, surface-renewal method that improves flow, seals small defects, and extends pipe life—all with limited access and minimal disruption to your property.
+When interior pipe surfaces are rough, scaled, or pitted—but a full replacement isn’t practical—this targeted, minimally invasive repair method can be a smart solution.
+John Shelton Plumbing applies professional epoxy or polymer coatings to rehabilitate short sewer segments, transitions, and fittings.
+It’s a precise, surface-renewal option that improves flow, seals small defects, and extends pipe life—all with limited access and minimal disruption to your property.

 What Is Brush Coating?

-Brush coating is a sectional rehabilitation technique where we clean the pipe interior and apply a specialized coating to rebuild a smooth, protective surface.
-Unlike full-length liners used in Trenchless Pipe Lining, brush coating targets shorter areas—elbows, wyes, transitions, or sections with heavy scale—making it ideal when a small zone needs attention.
+This sectional rehabilitation technique cleans the pipe interior and applies a specialized coating to rebuild a smooth, protective surface.
+Unlike full-length liners used in Trenchless Pipe Lining, it focuses on shorter areas—elbows, wyes, transitions, or sections with heavy scale—making it ideal when only a localized zone needs attention.

 - Scaled cast iron: Restore flow and reduce snag points that catch debris.